NFS 033 - What's Brewing in Food Science (3 credits)

 Instructor: Laura Almstead

 This course introduces students to different strategies and important concepts involved in developing a lifetime practice of sustainable cooking.
-The course will consider the social, environmental and economic pillars of sustainability.
-How can we develop sustainable cooking practices?
-What are the most important variables in developing a sustainable cooking practice?
-Low carbon emissions?
-Vegetarian diets?
-Local purchasing?
-Students are introduced to these strategies and concepts in the same way as everyday Americans – through the process of meal preparation.
+The course will consider the 4 pillars of sustainability and the key tradeoffs to consider in concert with the Foods for Planetary Health seminar course.
+Students are introduced to these concepts and strategies in the same way as everyday Americans – through the process of meal preparation.
 Thus, concepts and practices are always considered as interconnected.
 Finally, a major goal of this course is to have the student be able to understand and use these concepts not just in the classroom but in their home and work settings.

 Get real-world experience and course credit.
 Your professional experience will be jointly supervised by a faculty member and a business or community representative.